lindleyw/autonav/readme.txt

 = How do I add manual excerpts to pages? =

 By default, Wordpress (as of v2.9) includes the ability to edit manual excerpts only for Posts, not Pages.
-You can add a few lines of code to your theme's functions.php to enable the functional for Pages as well, see:
+You can add a single line of code to your theme's functions.php to enable the functional for Pages as well, see:

     http://wordpress.mfields.org/2010/excerpts-for-pages-in-wordpress-3-0/

+In functions.php, add this line:

+    add_post_type_support( 'page', 'excerpt' );

 = Can I call the plugin from a template? =